Add these Irish-made food products to your shopping list next week and treat your taste buds to some new flavours

 Sadie’s Kitchen: Sadie’s Kitchen is an innovative food company, specialising in delicious and nutritious bone broth.
 It was a runner-up in Irish Made Awards 2020 .
 Along with the very best ingredients including Irish free-range chicken, their broths are slow cooked with love and patience for maximum flavour and nutrition.
 In 2017, Alison Cowzer from Dragons’ Den invested in the business rolling out over 300 stores.
 If you want to improve your gut health, check out this comforting chicken broth below.

-Atlantic Treasures: Another Irish Made Food runner-up last year was Atlantic Treasures.
+Atlantic Treasures: Another Irish Made Food runner-up in 2020 was Atlantic Treasures.
 The O’Donnell Family from Killybegs founded the company and have been processing fish from the Atlantic for over 30 years.
 They believe that fish can and should be utilised sustainability and safely.
 Their products are handmade, and they smoke and marinade only the best quality of fish.
 Try out these seafood recipes with their fresh scallops.

 Wexford Home Preserves: Our 2019 Irish Made Awards runner-up in the Food & Drink category was an artisan maker of jams, marmalades, savoury and specialty preserves.
 Every product is handmade in small batches using the traditional open pot boiling method.
 Their ingredients are local, and all preserves are 100% natural.
 Get yourself a delicious raspberry jam and try it out on some delicious scones.